 Spotted handfish

-Spotted handfish (Brachionichthys hirsutus) are one of Derwent estuary’s most iconic creatures.
+Spotted handfish (Brachionichthys hirsutus) are one of Derwent Estuary’s most iconic creatures.
 They are a very special fish, not only for their quirky and striking appearance, but also because the vast majority only live within our estuary, and are highly endangered.

 Since 1996, management actions have included: the collection of baseline biological data; examination of habitat requirements; development of techniques to assess population size and stability; monitoring of known colonies; surveys of new potential habitat; development of artificial spawning substrate; and, the establishment of captive husbandry protocols.
-The DEP has previously received several Australian Government grants to support this work, and is currently working with local yacht clubs and NRM South to promote the use of eco-moorings in areas with spotted handfish colonies, as traditional chain moorings tear up handfish habitat and dislodge their eggs, The CSIRO is also currently undertaking additional surveys and research, supported by the Australian Government’s National Environmental Science Program.
+The DEP has previously received several Australian Government grants to support this work, and works with local yacht clubs and NRM South to promote the use of eco-moorings in areas with spotted handfish colonies, as traditional chain moorings tear up handfish habitat and dislodge their eggs, The CSIRO is also undertaking additional surveys and research, supported by the Australian Government’s National Environmental Science Program.

 You can find out more about spotted handfish ecology and management by following the links below.